FAQ stationary installations

 1a) Sampling:

-The requirements for sampling frequency are derived from Chapter 7.2.2 and Annexes 1 and 2 of the DEHSt Guidance Document for the creation of Monitoring Plans.
+The requirements for sampling frequency are derived from Chapter 7.2.2 and Annexes 1 and 2 of the DEHSt Guidance Document for the creation of Plans.
 If there are legal requirements, for example from the Federal Immission Control Act (BImSchG), or in-house specifications that go beyond the requirements of the Monitoring & Reporting Regulation (MRR), they must also be used for sampling according to MRR.
 Representative sampling must be ensured.
 For waste wood as ‘other solid fuel’, an individual determination of the sampling frequency is required depending on fuel heterogeneity.
 The necessary frequency results from the actual conditions in the installation (for example delivery and storage) and the origin and composition of the waste wood used.
 If waste wood is delivered from outside, the first approach should be to sample each batch delivered to ensure a representative sample.
 However, if the fuel arises as waste from the operator's own production, there are no delivery batches.
 Here, the operator must individually check and determine where and how often to sample.

 Waste wood can be very heterogeneous in terms of composition and material properties.
 Therefore, it is important to provide a sampling procedure that yields representative samples for the respective period and is free from systematic errors.
 A major potential error is that particularly large pieces (for example railway sleepers) cannot be included in the sampling.
 The sampling must be designed in such a way that three times the diameter of the largest pieces (largest grains) can still be taken into account.
 When lumpy waste wood is delivered, sampling should therefore be carried out after shredding if possible.
 We refer to the publication on sampling of solid secondary fuels linked in Annex 8 of the Guideline and to the Excel work aid for calculating the representativeness of sampling.
 The individually proposed sampling method and the associated sampling plan must be agreed with DEHSt.